 A head gasket failure is bad news – very bad news – and will require immediate attention.
 A head gasket can fail in a number of different ways (coolant leak, oil leak, loss of compression), all of which are harmful for the engine.

-The most common cause of a head gasket failure is engine overheating.
+The most common cause of a blown head gasket is engine overheating.
 When the engine gets too hot, the cylinder head expands (thermal expansion), which can crush the head gasket and cause failure.